Processing. Please Wait.

 1. Corporate bylaws are legally required in New Jersey.

-New Jersey state law requires that the board of a corporation adopt bylaws at their first organizational meeting (per NJ Rev Stat § 14A:2-9 (2019)).
+New Jersey state law requires that your corporate board to adopt bylaws at their first organizational meeting (per NJ Rev Stat § 14A:2-9).
 This means that if you fail to adopt bylaws and your business is sued, a court could rule that your business is not a valid corporation, and you could lose your limited liability protection.

 2. Corporate bylaws establish the rules and roles within your corporation.